For event agencies, marketing/HR and the public sector

 Number and type of cameras

 The number of cameras determines the production quality.
-The longer the event lasts and the less visually varied it is, the more important it is to have a larger number of cameras.
-Only the regular change of perspectives will keep the viewer from getting tired of the screen.
-Here, the creativity of the cameramen and the person at the mixing desk is also required to give a maximally realistic impression of the location by switching between close-ups and long shots.
-An ideal setup for most requirements is three cameras, one of which is unmanned.This one provides the long shot.
-The other two cameras show the speaker(s) and, as a moving camera, the audience and the event location from alternating perspectives.
+The longer the event lasts and the less visual it is, the more important it is to have a larger number of cameras.
+Only the regular change of perspectives prevents the viewer from tiring.
+The creativity of the camera operators and the person at the mixing desk is also required here to convey a maximally realistic impression of the location by switching between close-ups and long shots.
+An ideal setup for most requirements is three cameras, one of which is unmanned.
+It shows the long shot.
+The other two cameras show the speaker(s) and, as a moving camera, the audience and the event location from changing perspectives.

 • Webcams

-• Stream Cameras
+• Stream cameras

-• Camcorders or studio cameras
+• Camcorders and studio cameras

 • PTZ cameras